vkscorpio3/ATG-Scripts/README.md

 That's it now you can run the ATG scripts provided here.

+### Getting a property value

-To get a property value from an environment, type:
+To get a property from a specific environment, type:

 ```
 ./displayAtgProperty.groovy -b <brand> -d <environment> -c <component> -p <propertyName>